My Husband’s First Furniture Makeover

 ((I’ve never been able to get the paint department to tint BIN for me, but this time they agreed to try.
 It may not be the prettiest color ever, but they tinted it darker, and that was good enough for me.))

-I rolled the first coat of primer onto the dresser, letting it dry for one hour between coats.
-Learn all about the best rollers for painting furniture here!
+I rolled the first coat of primer, letting it dry for one hour until the next.
+Check out the best rollers for painting furniture here!

-And I painted another coat of primer on it.
-This time I tried having only a tiny tiny bit of primer on my roller… and it came out so much better.
+And I applied another coat of primer on it.
+This time, I tried having only a tiny, tiny bit of it on my roller… and it came out so much better.
 There was still a little bit of texture, but definitely not as much as before.

 I was able to control how much I sanded so much better than before!
 And then I cleaned it all off again.

 I also sprayed clear shellac on the top and the two other drawers that I planned to stain.
-Natalie said she has heard that it helps the wood stain soak in more evenly, so I thought I would try it.
+Natalie said she had heard that it helps the wood stain soak in more evenly, so I thought I would try it.
+Check out the best primers for painting furniture (and learn how to choose the right one) here.

-Okay so after stressing out a little through ALL of that priming, I was finally ready for the paint.
-I used Sherwin Williams Emerald urethane trim enamel in this color that doesn’t have a name.
+Okay, so after stressing out a little through ALL of that priming, I was finally ready for this step.
+I used Sherwin Williams Emerald Urethane Trim Enamel in this color that doesn’t have a name.
+Check out our honest Sherwin Williams Emerald Urethane Trim Enamel review here for more about this product.

-((I thought that this paint would be easier for him to use, instead of a paint that requires a topcoat.
-Sometimes topcoats are such a pain, especially on dark colors.))
+((I thought that this paint would be easier for him to use instead of one that requires a topcoat.
+Sometimes, topcoats are such a pain, especially on dark colors.))

-((And how many times did I say, “watch my video.
-It’s all in there.” haha I really wanted him to try spraying without extra help from me.))
+((And how many times did I say, “Watch my video.
+It’s all in there.” haha I really wanted him to try without extra help from me.))

-Turns out I sprayed a little too lightly and the paint was more textured than I wanted, but overall it still looked pretty good.
-When the first coat was dry I sprayed the 2nd coat.
+Turns out I did it a little too lightly, and the coating was more textured than I wanted, but overall. it still looked pretty good.
+When this was dry, I added the second layer.

-This time I adjusted the paint sprayer to spray a little heavier to try and get a slightly thicker coat of paint in hopes that it would self-level better for a smoother finish.
+This time, I adjusted it to spray a little heavier to try and get a slightly thicker finish in hopes that it would self level better for a smoother finish.
+Here’s more on painting furniture with enamel paint and using a paint sprayer to paint a dresser.

 Priming Top of Dresser